West Loch Tarbert, Argyll: Ferry services

 In the 1960s, Western Ferries began operating a car ferry, with a simple stern-loading ramp, from Kennacraig on the south shore.
 This served Port Askaig on Islay, in competition with the mail steamer, operated by MacBraynes from West Tarbert near the head of the loch.
 The new service soon won a significant share of the traffic and stimulated MacBraynes to modernise the Islay route.
 In January 1970, hoist-loading MV Arran was transferred from the Clyde.
 She gave two daily return sailings, one each to Port Ellen and Port Askaig, as well as sailings to Craighouse on Jura, Gigha and Colonsay.
 Over the winter 1972/73, Arran's hoist and side-ramps were removed, along with the superstructure aft of them.
 She was converted to a stern-loading vessel, with a stern ramp and an open car deck.
 In this guise, she took on a new timetable – three double crossings a day between modified terminals at Port Ellen and West Loch Tarbert.
 Port Askaig was left to Western Ferries.

-With the introduced of in August 1974, CalMac started to win back Islay traffic.
+With the introduction of in August 1974, CalMac started to win back Islay traffic.
 Over the next five years Pioneer became well established, running to Port Ellen and Gigha.
 In 1978, Caledonian MacBrayne took over the Western Ferries terminal at Kennacraig, with the deeper-draught MV Iona, again providing a service to both Port Ellen and Port Askaig, as well as calling at Gigha.
 In 1989, the more spacious, became the Islay ship, with the drive-through taking over in 1993. became the main Islay vessel in 2001, with replacing Isle of Arran in 2011 and relegating Hebridean Isles to the second Islay vessel.